starwarsfan/shadow-control/README.md

 This entity holds the calculated shutter angle in degrees (°).

 ### Current state
-`current_state`
+`current_state` / `current_state_text`
-This entity holds the current internal state of the integration as a numeric value.
-The follwoing values will be available here for further usage within other automations:
+The entity `current_state` holds the current internal state of the integration as a numeric value.
+The following values will be available here for further usage within other automations:

 * SHADOW_FULL_CLOSE_TIMER_RUNNING = 6
 * SHADOW_FULL_CLOSED = 5